Why “So Beautiful Dress” Is Wrong — And How TOEIC Tries to Trick You With These 4 Words

 She had such beautiful.
 (Missing noun)

-Use too when something is excessive — more than necessary, or even negative.
+Use too when something is more than necessary or causes a problem.

 ✅ Correct: